-Jupyter Notebooks are a convenient way to develop and debug machine learning models, visualize the behavior of trained models, or even manage the training lifecycle of a model manually.
-Determined makes it easy to launch and manage notebooks.
+You can use Jupyter Notebooks to conveniently develop and debug machine learning models, visualize the behavior of trained models, and manage the training lifecycle of a model manually.
+Determined makes launching and managing notebooks easy.

 Jupyter Notebooks can be automatically terminated if they are idle for a configurable duration to release resources.
 A notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the